khornberg/bible.math.js/README.md

 ```

 The distance calculation includes the referenced verses.
 The distance between Gen 1:1 and Gen 1:3 is three.
 Why?
 If one is reading verses Gen 1:1-3, one has read three verses.

+The distance between Gen 1 and Gen 3 is `{chapters: 2, verses: 56}`.
+There are two chapters between Gen 1:1 and Gen 3:1 and 56 verses from Gen 1:1 to Gen 2:25.

 *Important*
-* Distance can calculate the distance (chapters and verses) of an entire book, however the reference must be created manually.
-This is because `parseReference('Gen')` returns the same as `parseReference('Gen 1')`.
-The reference must set the `chapter` and `chapter1` to `-1`.
+* The `distance` method can calculate the distance (chapters and verses) of an entire book, however the reference must be created manually.
+This is because `parseReference('Gen')` returns the same object as `parseReference('Gen 1')`.
+The reference must set `chapter` and `chapter1` to `-1`.
 * New objects are not created.
 The math is performed on the passed object.

 ##### bible.Reference object